leeatchison/softlaunch/README.md

 A cookie has been set in your browser, which is what is used to enable the feature.
 It is only enabled for you and only with the current browser.

-You can now given that URL to other people (beta testers, for instance) and let them use the feature.
+You can now give that URL to other people (beta testers, for instance) and let them use the feature.
 If they have problems with it or don't like it, they can always turn it off.
 Note that you should tell them not to share the URL with other people, as anyone with the URL will know how to enable the feature (which is why the unique identifier should be hard to guess).